s0vereignty1/cowrie-aws-honeypot/README.md

 - [ ] Multi-region deployment for broader coverage

 ## 👨‍💻Setup Instructions
-If you want to do this yourself I have included some setup instructions and a setup script at [SETUP INSTRUCTIONS](SETUP_INSTRUCTIONS.md)
+If you want to do this yourself I have included some setup instructions and a setup script at [SETUP INSTRUCTIONS](SETUP_INSTRUCTIONS.md) I can't gurantee they will work since its my first time doing something like this but hopefully it helps a little! :)

 ## 📝 License